tauri-apps/rfcs/texts/0005-tauri-config-restructure.md

 - Move `tauri > cli` and `tauri > update` fields to `plugins > cli` and `plugins > update` as they are plugins now.
 - Rename `build > distDir` to `frontendDist` to explicitly set the intent of the option.
-- Rename `build > devPath` to `build > devUrl` and only accept urls, if users don't have a devServer, they should removve this field and only set `build > dist` which will make the CLI start its built-in devServer or fallback to embed the assets if `--no-dev-server` is used.
+- Rename `build > devPath` to `build > devUrl` and only accept urls, if users don't have a devServer, they should remove this field and only set `build > frontendDist` which will make the CLI start its built-in devServer or fallback to embed the assets if `--no-dev-server` is used.

 <table>